tutul2010/grpcBlazorClientWeb/README.md

-# Asp.net Blazor-wasm app as web client with grpc-web(.net6 with C#)9
+# Asp.net Blazor-wasm app as web client with grpc-web(.net6 with C#)
-A .NET Core-6 Blazor-wasm Web app implementation with  grpc-web(.net6 with C#) for high performance and huge amount of data loading at webclient -chorme/edge browser at windows 10 enviroment.
+A .NET Core-6 Blazor-WASM Webapp implementation with  grpc-web(.net6 with C#) for high performance and huge amount of data loading at webclient -chorme/edge browser at windows 10 enviroment.

 Give a Star! ⭐
 ----------------------------------------------------------------------------------------------------------------------